Structural thermokinetic modelling: Mathematical derivations

 in units of s$\inv$ and mM s$^{-1/2}$, respectively.
-Treating Eq.~(\ref{eq:chemlanglinear}) as a standard linear model with a vector ${\boldsymbol \xi}$ of perturbation parameters, we can compute the frequency-response matrices (see \cite{lieb:2005})
+Eq.~(\ref{eq:chemlanglinear}) has the form of a standard linear model with perturbation parameters in a vector ${\boldsymbol \xi}$.
+For this model, we can compute the frequency-response matrices (see \cite{lieb:2005})

 in units of mM\,s$^{1/2}$ and mol s$^{-1/2}$, respectively.
-The spectral power density of the concentration fluctuations is then given by
+The concentration fluctuations have the spectral power density matrices

-(in mM$^{2}$ s) and accordingly for flux fluctuations (in mol$^{2}$ s$^{-1}$).
-Next, we can consider fluctuations on a certain time scale $\sigma$ (unit s).
-Instead of the fluctuating concentration curve, we consider a smoothed version of if that we obtain by convolving it with a (normalised) Gaussian function of width $\sigma$.
-This function will have the spectral power density
+(in mM$^{2}$ s).
+An analogous formula holds for flux fluctuations (in mol$^{2}$ s$^{-1}$).
+To study fluctuations on a specific time scale $\sigma$ (in units of seconds), we consider the fluctuating concentration curve and smoothen it by convolving it with a (normalised) Gaussian function of width $\sigma$.
+The resulting function has the spectral power density

-where the function in brackets is the Fourier transform of our Gaussian function.
+The function in brackets is the Fourier transform of our Gaussian function.
 The covariance function of the smoothed curve is given by the reverse Fourier transform of the spectral power density